Looking at Mean-Payoff and Total-Payoff through Windows: Window Mean-Payoff Objective

 We conclude our study of the multi-dimension fixed window problem by considering memory bounds.
-A direct corollary of Lemma \ref{lem:multiDimReducCB} is the existence of winning strategies of at most exponential size for both players, as memoryless strategies are sufficient in \coBuchi games \cite{emerson_FOCS1991}.
-A corollary of the reduction from generalized reachability games to the fixed polynomial window problem used to prove Lemma \ref{lem:multiDimGenReachReduc} and the results of \cite[Lemma 2]{fijalkow_CORR2010} (showing exponential lower bounds on memory for generalized reachability objectives) is that such memory is needed in general, again for both players.
-Another example of a family of games in which $\playerOne$ requires exponential memory (in the number of dimensions) is given by the family defined in \cite[Lemma 6]{chatterjee_CONCUR2012} (Fig. \ref{fig:multiDimExpFamily}), introduced in the context of multi energy games.
-All examples have in common that the players must be able to differentiate between an exponential number of histories and act accordingly to achieve their objective: in the game of Fig. \ref{fig:multiDimExpFamily}, $\playerOne$ wins objective $\fixedWindowMPObjTW{\zeroVector}{\sizeMax = \statesSize/2}$ only if he is able to make in $t_{i}$ the opposite choice of $\playerTwo$ in $s_{i}$, which requires a strategy encoded as a Moore machine with at least $2^{\dimension / 2}$ states.
-Lemma \ref{lem:multiDimFixedMemory} sums up these results.
+A direct corollary of Lemma~\ref{lem:multiDimReducCB} is the existence of winning strategies of at most exponential size for both players, as memoryless strategies are sufficient in \coBuchi games~\cite{emerson_FOCS1991}.
+A corollary of the reduction from generalized reachability games to the fixed polynomial window problem used to prove Lemma~\ref{lem:multiDimGenReachReduc} and the results of~\cite[Lemma 2]{fijalkow_CORR2010} (showing exponential lower bounds on memory for generalized reachability objectives) is that such memory is needed in general, again for both players.

+Another example of a family of games in which $\playerOne$ requires exponential memory (in the number of dimensions) is given by the family defined in~\cite[Lemma 8]{DBLP:journals/acta/ChatterjeeRR14} (Fig.~\ref{fig:multiDimExpFamily}), introduced in the context of multi energy games.